 Finish by reasserting the pejorative you gave your opponent in step 1 above (conspiracy theorist, anti-science, racist, etc.)

-Cite that you have something else you need to get back to, that there are more important problems in the world, or that real scientists don’t worry about this.
+Cite that you have actual professional work or something else important that you need to get back to, that there are more important problems in the world, or that real scientists don’t worry about this.